webdevholland/100-days-of-code/log.md

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](http://bit.ly/SchiffJSUdemy)
-* CodePen #11:  [Scope & Context pt 2 - day 2](https://codepen.io/webdevholland/pen/bGbLORx) - To be forked.
-To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.
+* CodePen #11:  [Scope & Context pt 2 - day 2](https://codepen.io/webdevholland/pen/KKPBZJohttps://codepen.io/webdevholland/pen/KKPBZJo) - To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.
 * CodePen #12:  [Misc Info pt 1](https://codepen.io/collection/DgGLpJ/) - To be created.
 To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.
 * Blog article:  [10 Things You Should Have Learned With Your Software Engineering Degree—or at Coding Boot Camp—but Probably Didn’t](https://blog.newrelic.com/culture/10-secrets-learned-software-engineering-degree-probably-didnt/)